-Click on any of these titles to link to access a range of useful information for parents and carers.
+Click on any of these links to access a range of useful information for parents and carers.
 If you do have a concern and would like to speak to a member of the team, then please do not hesitate to contact us or make a referral.

 National helplines for adults and children:

 A place a child or young person can talk to someone about something they are worried about.
 They can do this online or over the phone.
 08001111

 This charity works against child abuse – a helpline is available for parents or other adults concerned about a child (0808 8025544).

 A confidential helpline which offers support and advice to those in emotional distress. - 116 123